Socialist hardliner aims gun on Guaidó march in Venezuela

 “Courage and strength,” Guaidó said in a conversation with the injured activist that was videotaped by his aides while their caravan headed back to Caracas.
 “We’re going to achieve freedom for our country.”

+“It’s time to increase decisively and without fear the actions and pressure on the tyranny headed by Maduro,” he said in a statement.

+The AP was not present at the rally so was unable to verify the lawmakers’ account.
+The photo of the gunman aiming at Guaido was provided to The Associated Press by the opposition leader’s team.

-An opposition lawmaker from the region, Daniel Antequera, said the march through poor neighborhoods drew a surprisingly strong support.
+An opposition lawmaker from the region, Daniel Antequera, said the march through poor neighborhoods drew surprisingly strong support.
 It lasted about an hour with the armed groups meeting them at various points, he said.
 They pressed on believing the gunfire was going into the air — until learning that the teen was shot.

 “They won’t be able to stop an entire country that is starving and that understands the only way to progress is through democracy and liberty,” said Antequera, who visited the boy in the hospital.